 What is Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy is the process you go through to clear all of your unsecured debt.
 Unsecured debt is a loan that is not backed by an underlying asset, like a car or a house.
 Examples are credit card bills, medical bills, utility bills, repossessions, and foreclosures.

 In order to qualify for chapter 7 you can’t be making over a certain amount and you can’t own too many assets.
 At our free consultation we will be able to determine whether you will qualify for chapter 7 or not.
 The majority of our clients qualify for chapter 7 and get a brand new fresh start.
 If you don’t qualify for chapter 7 you would need to file a chapter 13 which is more like a payment plan with the court.

 What is the procedure for filing Chapter 7 Bankruptcy in Michigan?

 First we meet for a free consultation.
 At the consultation we will discuss if bankruptcy is a good option for you.
-If I determine that you qualify for chapter 7 and that bankruptcy is the best option for you, I will give you some forms to fill out and tell you what documents I need from you.
-Once you fill out the forms and bring in the required documents we can have your bankruptcy filed within a week or two.
-You will have to attend a meeting of creditors approximately a month after we file the bankruptcy.
-After that meeting, you wait another 60 to 70 days and you will receive the discharge papers in the mail.
+If we determine that you qualify for Chapter 7 and that bankruptcy is the best option for you, we will give you some forms to fill out and tell you what documents are needed from you.
+Once you fill out the forms and bring in the required documents, we can have your bankruptcy filed within a week or two.
+You will also need to attend a meeting of creditors approximately 1 month after we file the bankruptcy.
+After that meeting, we wait another 60 to 70 days and you will receive the discharge papers in the mail.

 What does chapter 7 NOT get rid of?